Jaytechent/Algorithm-checkpoint/README.md

 Line 5-7 Declaration of 3 variable as counter and give them integer as data type
        char_counter, Word_counter and Vowel_counter

-Line 8 :Declaration of another variable sentence and give it a string data type
+Line 8 :Declaration of sentence variable  and give it a string data type

-Line 13- while the sentence length 'i' , DO the followings:
+Line 13- Using the the sentence length , DO the followings:

-Line 14 -20 check (It gives us the number of space and number of character in the sentence )
+Line 14 -20  (It gives us the number of space and number of character in the sentence ) Check

-   i. if the sentence has a space, then space counter equals space counter plus ONE else  counter equals Charcter counter plus ONE end the "if" condition
+   i. if the sentence has a space, then space counter equals space counter plus ONE else Character counter equals Charcter counter plus ONE end the "if" condition

    Line 23-30 Gives us the number of vowel sounds in the sentence